ZiggyHowland/ReskillJavaGroup/README.md

 ### Switch to the main branch and merge your changes into main
 ``git checkout main`` - Switch back to the main branch\
-``git merge [yourBranchName]`` - Merge your updates into main\
+``git pull`` - Always pull updates before merging (good habit = good practice) ``git merge [yourBranchName]`` - Merge your updates into main\
 \
 Now the code is merged into main on your local GIT repository.
 To make it available for the rest of the group you need to push the changes to GitHub.

 ### Pull and push
-It's always good practice to pull last changes from GitHub both before creating a new branch, and before pushing your changes to the server.
+It's always good practice (good habit) to pull last changes from GitHub both before creating a new branch, and before pushing your changes to the server.
 This forces you to deal with file conflicts locally (which is good).\
 ``git pull`` - Downloads the latest changes from the GitHub remote repository (this project only)\
 ``git push`` - Uploads your changes and make them available for the rest of the Java group.